 - Listening tasks elicit closed-ended responses.
 That is, students can respond nonverbally by pointing (which you will cue them to do according to the script) or by shaking or nodding their heads.
+Some tasks may ask the student to select a card and place it in a specific location.
 Students might respond verbally as well or instead of pointing, but a verbal response is not required.
 If a student offers a correct verbal response and no physical response, the response is correct.
-If a student offers conflicting verbal and physical responses, score the physical response. - Speaking tasks sometimes include a model of the language the student is expected to produce, and they typically include several questions, identified in the script as "Q1," "Q2," and so on
+If a student offers conflicting verbal and physical responses, score the physical response. - Speaking tasks sometimes include a model of the language the student is expected to produce, and they typically include several questions, identified in the script as "Q1," "Q2," and so on.